alexander-yakushev/menubar/README.md

 ## Note ##

-If you use the latest Awesome built from git since 09.03.2012 then you already have Menubar.
+If you use the latest Awesome 3.5 or newer, then you already have Menubar.
 Press Modkey-P to see it.

+This version is for Awesome 3.4.x.

 ## What ##